deepgram/deepgram-rust-sdk/README.md

 ## Install

-From within your Cargo package folder, run the following command:
+From within your Cargo project directory, run the following command:

 ```sh
 cargo add deepgram